 The freud.order module provids the tools to calculate various order parameters that can be used to identify phase transitions.
 In the context of crystalline systems, some of the best known order parameters are the Steinhardt order parameters q_l and w_l .
 These order parameters are mathematically defined according to certain rotationally invariant combinations of spherical harmonics calculated between particles and their nearest neighbors, so they provide information about local particle environments.
-As a result, considering distributions of these order parameters across a system can help characterize the overall system's ordering.
-The primary utility of these order parameters arises from the fact that they often exhibit certain characteristic values for specific crystal structures.
+As a result, considering distributions of these order parameters arises from the fact that they often exhibit certain characteristic values for specific crystal structures.